Hanter-19/wh3-emp-random-fealty/README.md

-# Elector Count Fealty Randomiser
+# Elector Counts Fealty Randomiser
 - A mod for Total War: Warhammer 3
 - Randomizes Elector Count Fealty at the start of an Empire campaign